gbif/hp-legume/working_groups/OToL.md

 This has the following column headers:

-Status:
-In Treebase: These could be imported to OToL and curated pdf, not in treebase: We found pdf but not a publically available tree Just looked in the text but have not contacted author The tree may be out there pdf check for tree
-Found the pdf but have not looked for tree to assess or find pdf
-Looks promising need to look for information

 Priority (treebase IDs): also see the following column of notes Regardless of whether the study is easily available - does it look like something we need, this is usually based on the title and we edited two columns: Clade old subfamily and genus or such